JustScrub/aws_lambda_zabbix_mon/README.md

                 - do not create triggers for left out entries in the configuration table
                     - using discovery rule Overrides

-        - Single-Host Single-Trigger Per-Lambda trapper items via Low-Level Discovery
-            - like Multi-Trigger, but simpler
-            - config: two simple mappings Lambda Priority -> Zabbix Severity, Lambda Priority -> Constant Value
-            - macros: for each metric and priority (with context), not for severities, according to Priority -> Constant mapping
-            - item prototypes: same as Multi-Trigger
-            - trigger prototypes:
-                - one trigger per item
-                - using discovery rule Overrides, change the severity during discovery to the one corresponding to Priority -> Severity mapping
-            - Priority -> Severity mapping tells what severity that priority has
-            - Priority -> Constant mapping tells when the trigger with that severity should set off

 # Abandoned Ideas